-Customers must fill in the following values so that the SSR is able perform the required networking tasks.
-If there are more than one building blocks are being installed, you will need to add the corresponding rows.
+Customers must fill in the following values so that the SSR is able to perform the required networking tasks.
+If there are more than one building-block per system type being installed, you might need to add the corresponding rows.